 - Scheduler: the scheduler component of a service, for example the Marathon scheduler.

-- User: also known as a client, is an application either internal or external to the cluster that kicks off a process, for example a human user that submits a Marathon app spec.
+- User: also known as Client, is an application either internal or external to the cluster that kicks off a process, for example a human user that submits a Marathon app spec.

 - Agent: runs a discrete Mesos task on behalf of a framework.
 It is an agent instance registered with the Mesos master.
 The synonym of agent node is worker or slave node.
 You can have private or public agent nodes.